 Finally, you should know that high humidity levels can potentially negatively impact meringue.
-If it’s a hot and humid day, then the meringue could wind up absorbing too much moisture.
+If it’s a hot and humid day, it could wind up absorbing too much moisture.

-This means that it will turn out wrong and it might wind up being sticky or something such as that.
+This means that it will turn out wrong and it might wind up being sticky.
 There have also been cases where the meringue has turned out limp when made during humid days.

 Following all of the advice above should make it so that you can get the meringue to turn out properly.
 It’s easy to get the fluffy, stiff peaks that you desire when you do things the right way.

 Be sure to use room-temperature eggs when you’re making everything.
 It’s easier to separate them when you use cold eggs, but you can just separate the eggs first and then wait for things to warm up before proceeding.

 It might be good to use older eggs since those can help you to get better results.
 Adding sugar to the mix slowly is a big part of getting the meringue to turn out right, too.

 Avoid making mistakes such as beating the mixture too much.
 Watch out for high humidity levels as well since that can throw things off.